 The center light ‘panel’ between the pods fell together nicely.
 The nine panels are illuminated by one 48″ fluorescent tube.
 Originally, this panel was going to use the same LCARS control panel theme seen in the main deck.
-However, with the Christmas Eve deadline quickly approaching, and 9 LCARS panels that needed to be designed and printed, we took a unique shortcut.
-In place of the LCARS film, we sandwiched white tissue paper between the twp pieces of Plexiglas, then wrapped a blue plastic gel around the fluorescent light.
+However, with the Christmas Eve deadline quickly approaching, and 9 LCARS panels that needed to be designed and printed, I took a unique shortcut.
+In place of the LCARS film, I sandwiched white tissue paper between the twp pieces of Plexiglas, then wrapped a blue plastic gel around the fluorescent light.
 The effect worked so well, I consider this panel done!

 The Escape Shuttle